miguelaferreira/ses-notification-lambda/README.md

 permissions to send email via SES.
 Follow the [AWS SES docs](https://docs.aws.amazon.com/ses/latest/dg/configure-identities.html) to configure and verify the required identities in SES to allow the lambda to send email using SES.
-Configure the lambda function handler to be `ses.notification.lambda.FunctionRequestHandler` and two environment variables:
+Configure the lambda function handler to be `ses.notification.lambda.FunctionRequestHandler`.

+#### On-line reporting configuration

+For on-line reporting, where the function sends out a report email for each SES notification it processes, the function needs two environment variables:

-- `REPORTING_FROM`: The email address used in the "From" field of the report messages;
+- `ONLINE_REPORTING_FROM`: The email address used in the "From" field of the report messages;
-- `REPORTING_TO`: The email address used in the "To" field of the report messages.
+- `ONLINE_REPORTING_TO`: The email address used in the "To" field of the report messages.

 The from and to addresses have to be verified in SES (either by verifying a domain, or the addresses), and can even be the same.

-### Download a release

-Download a release from the [releases page](https://github.com/miguelaferreira/ses-notification-lambda/releases).
-The deployable for the lambda is the jar with all dependencies (named after `ses-notification-lambda-vA.B.C-all.jar`).

 ### Deploy the lambda function